libretro/docs/docs/development/retroarch/new-translations.md

-# Adding new languages to RetroArch
+# Adding New Languages to RetroArch

 While translation is handled via the Crowdin[^1] platform ([more here](new-translations-crowdin.md)), RetroArch's code must be adjusted for it to display new languages.